 How to choose a VAT scheme for your business

-One of the things that you will have to do is decide on the right VAT scheme for your business.
+When you start up your business there is a range of choices that you will have to make, and these choices can be instrumental to your business’ future success.
+One of the things that you will have to do is choose a VAT scheme for your business.
 This will apply to you if you’re over the VAT turnover threshold of £85,000 per year, or if you’re looking to register your VAT and your turnover is under the required threshold.

 There are a few different VAT schemes to choose from, therefore, it’s best to consider a range of options before deciding on the right one for your business.
 To help, we’ve put together this handy guide on the different VAT schemes for small businesses.